oezgeclnk/QoE_irap2_pipeline/README.md

 scalers folder: This is where you can find the scalers that is matching both models.
 Make sure that you use the ones that are matching.

 emulation.py: This script is used for emulating bad network conditions during the operation. (see documentation)

+QTSapp folder: Manuals for QTS App And Portal, as well as the apk file to install the app